blueice349/hudl/README.md

 5. Add the following to your bash.
     ```sh
     #hudl login email address and password
-    export HUDL_CORRECT_EMAIL="yourEmail"
+    export HUDL_CORRECT_EMAIL="validEmail"
-    export HUDL_CORRECT_PASSWORD="yourPassword"
+    export HUDL_CORRECT_PASSWORD="validPassword"
     ```
-    Replace "yourEmail" and "yourPassword" with your own email and password that is registered with https://hudl.com.Failing to add this and/or not having a vaild login will result in the first test failing.
+    Replace "valiedEmail" and "validPassword" with a valid email and password that is registered with https://hudl.com.Failing to add this and/or not having a vaild login will result in the first test failing.

 6. Time for some action…let’s run the code by giving the following command on the terminal:
     ```sh